 Selecting [1] (Panic) in the Search menu starts panic recording of all cameras, and selecting [1] again stops panic recording.
-It is the same as pressing the PANIC button.
+It is the same as pressing the Panic button on the front panel.

 Data Source

 Selecting O (Data Source) in the Search menu allows you to select the data source to be searched.
 Selecting Record searches recorded data on primary storage installed in the DVR, and selecting Other searches recorded data on storage used for another DVR then installed in this DVR.